Happy Birthday, Ann Beattie, born 8 September 1947

 - Quite often my narrator or protagonist may be a man, but I’m not sure he’s the more interesting character, or if the more complex character isn’t the woman.

-- I didn’t realize the asterisks were so prominent until I put together the stories for Park City, and I thought, When did you start using the asterisk?
+- I didn’t realise the asterisks were so prominent until I put together the stories for Park City, and I thought, When did you start using the asterisk?
 When did you start using the colon?

 - I only have a certain bag of tricks.
 And that’s why little things, like punctuation, make such a big difference.